complyue/cod-project/design/MemoryRegionAndRegionalTypes.md

      - The simplest strategy is to not support reuse of region memory, thus regional objects will never be deallocated nor change type
      - If the root type does support memory reuse, e.g. support garbage collection, it should clearly define lifetime rules of the object graph it would manage, and type-safety strategies to follow by the memory_region user, in separate specifications.

+## Usage Guidelines

+### Memory Placement

+- Objects of regional types must reside in a `memory_region<RT>`
+- Stack or register allocation is prohibited due to `regional_ptr` address relativity

+### Pointer Semantics

+- Raw pointers/references may be used temporarily but:
+  - Must not outlive the owning `memory_region`
+  - Must account for potential garbage collection by the root type
+- `regional_ptr` provides automatic relocation when region memory is remapped

 ## Implementation Details

-### Specialized Types
+### Specialized Container Types

-The system implements two specialized types providing common data structures while satisfying all constraints:
+The system provides optimized implementations of common data structures that satisfy all regional type constraints:

 1. **regional_str** - String type that:

-   - Stores string data in region
+   - Region-allocated string storage
-   - Satisfies all constraints:
+   - Satisfies all regional type constraints:
-     - Constructed via memory_region
+     - Construction exclusively via `memory_region`
-     - No copying/moving
+     - No copy/move operations
-     - Correct YAML serialization
+     - Compliant YAML serialization
-   - Efficient operations:
+   - Optimized operations:
-     - Length/data access
+     - O(1) length/data access
-     - Comparison (<=>, ==)
+     - Efficient comparison operators (<=>, ==)
-     - std::string_view conversion
+     - Zero-cost `std::string_view` conversion

 2. **regional_list** - Linked list that:
    - Implements linked list with both ends tracked